czerwonk/hakanai/README.md

 - **Authentication Token Whitelist**: When tokens are provided via `--tokens`, only requests with valid Bearer tokens can create secrets
 - **Request Logging**: Built-in request logging middleware for monitoring and debugging
 - **One-time Access**: Secrets are automatically deleted after first retrieval

+### Observability

+When `OTEL_EXPORTER_OTLP_ENDPOINT` is set, Hakanai exports:
+- **Traces**: Distributed tracing for all HTTP requests
+- **Metrics**: Application performance and usage metrics
+- **Logs**: Structured logs with trace correlation

+The server automatically detects service name and version from Cargo metadata and includes resource information about the OS, process, and runtime environment.

 ## Contributing